junliu621/PPLM/README.md

 **Version 1.0, 03/25/2025**
 (Copyrighted by the Regents of the National University of Singapore, All rights reserved)

-PPLM is a protein–protein language model that learns directly from paired sequences through a novel attention architecture, explicitly capturing inter-protein context.
+PPLM is a protein–pair language model that learns directly from paired sequences through a novel attention architecture, explicitly capturing inter-protein context.
 Building on PPLM, we developed PPLM-PPI, PPLM-Affinity, and PPLM-Contact for predicting protein–protein interactions, estimating binding affinity, and identifying interface residue contacts, respectively.